Life After Swinging

 Life After Swinging.
 Being involved in the lifestyle certainly has its perks.
 The juicy add ons that no one told you about.
 The little bonus’s that reconfirm that your decision to start swinging was the right one.
 You know what I’m talking about; The secret world you create within your existing relationship, where you experience compersion, honesty and total trust.
 The intimate environment where you revel in complete acceptance from your partner, husband or wife; they love you, know you, understand you and embrace you in all your swinging glory.

 The perks of the lifestyle don’t stop there!
 We haven’t even started on the regular stuff!
-The sex, the intimacy, the shared fantasies, the closeness, the fulfillment, the pleasure.
+The sex, the intimacy, the shared fantasies, the closeness, the fulfilment, the pleasure.
 But, if swinging is all peachy perfect and happy all the time, how come I’m writing a post on life after swinging?
 Making new sexual friends, swapping and going to meet couples in clubs can all be a lot of amazing fun, but at times we need to walk away from it for a while to get in touch with who we are as individuals.

 Here are a few reasons why people may choose to stop swinging: